 By Nicole Davis

-The Plainfield Town Council approved a letter of intent with Keller Huff Restaurant Group to move forward on a proposed plan to renovate Prewitt Theatre at the Feb.
-8 town council meeting.
+At its Feb.
+8 meeting, the council approved a letter of intent with Keller Huff Restaurant Group to move forward on a proposed plan to renovate Prewitt Theatre.

-The Prewitt Theatre opened in 1927 and was eventually renamed the Village Theatre until it closed in 2005.
+The historic theater was acquired by the town in 2018, and the town restored the historic marquee and conducted a feasibility study on the building.
+The theater opened in 1927 and was eventually renamed the Village Theatre until it closed in 2005.
 It’s sat vacant since.